September 18th: Family Activity Day at The Forks

 Enjoy spectacular scenery as you travel the Old Canada Road (Route 201); learn the history of Maine’s historic wood industry at roadside parks; visit the tallest waterfall in New England; enjoy guided tours with our Trustees; and, relax at a social hour with Jack Gibson, President of SWT and feast on an expertly cooked barbeque by Northern Outdoors.

-The Somerset Woods Trustees (SWT) was formed in 1927 and is likely the oldest land trust in Maine.
+The Somerset Woods Trustees (SWT) was formed in 1927 and is likely the oldest active land trust in Maine.
 Louise Helen Coburn (1856-1949) of Skowhegan, botanist, historian, poet, author, philanthropist and visionary, initiated the Somerset Woods Trustees and was its first president.

 Over the past eight decades the organization continues to acquire, hold, manage, maintain, and where practicable, open tracts of land to public access.
 The Somerset Woods Trustees is a non-profit 501(c)(3) organization.